sophiemiddleton/Tutorial/DataHandling/doc/Introduction.md

     metacat query files from $DS2

 For this tutorial we will stop the upload procedure here.
 But if this is dataset which is for general use or will be read in grid jobs etc, then the final locations should be declared to Rucio.
-We arn't doing it in this exercise because the Rucio records are permanent.
+We aren't doing it in this exercise because the Rucio records are permanent.

     # don't run!
     # mdh locate-dataset -l scratch $DS2